|Summary||Learn how to deploy Nextcloud and Collabora Online on Ubuntu server, all backed by HTTPS using Let’s Encrypt|

 ssl-termination-proxy charm.
 This will live as a container within machine 0.

 $ juju add-machine lxd:0 --constraints="mem=256M" created container 0/lxd/0

 Deploy Nextcloud and PostgreSQL

-If you would like a “1 click” install, you can use this command deploy everything together.
+If you would like a “1-click” install, you can use this command to deploy everything together.
 By default, it will use several machines rather than making use of containers on the host:

 juju deploy cs:~erik-lonroth/bundle/nextcloud-collabora-tls

 $ juju deploy cs:~erik-lonroth/nextcloud --to 0 Located charm "cs:~erik-lonroth/nextcloud-3".
 Deploying charm "cs:~erik-lonroth/nextcloud-3".

 Nextcloud requires a database.
 We’ll install PostgreSQL.
 We’ll allocate 120 GB of storage space.